Carmarthen Town A.F.C.: Stadium

 A panoramic view from the Clay Shaw Butler Stand.

 From 1952 Carmarthen Town have played at Richmond Park in Carmarthen.
 The ground has been redeveloped over recent years into a small, modern and compact football stadium with a capacity of 3,000.
 The club's new Clay Shaw Butler Stand has a 1000-seat capacity which enabled Carmarthen Town to host the club's first home European fixture at the ground in July 2007 when they entertained Norwegian side SK Brann.

 Supporters

-In the 2012–13 season Carmarthen's average attendance was 296, placing them fourth out of twelve teams in the Cymru Premier.
-The highest league gate of the season came against Afan Lido FC with 213 spectators and the lowest, 167, against Airbus UK Broughton.
+In the 2025–26 season Carmarthen's average attendance was 237, placing them sixth out of sixteen teams in the Cymru South.
+The highest league gate of the season came against Ammanford with 447 spectators and the lowest, 148, against Cwmbran Celtic.